-There are three threatened species known from Echuya CFR.
-One of these species, Kniphofia bequaertii, is an Endangered herbaceous perennial known only from this site, the Virunga Mountains and the Mahali Mountains in Tanzania.
-K. bequaertii has previously been recorded as common in boggy valleys (Snowden #1514), very common in "water meadow" areas (Eggeling #961) and "moderately common" in bamboo forest (Tothilll #2745).
-There has not been a collected specimen of this species since 1948.
-However, 2021 transect surveys by Bitariho & Babaasa (2022) record K. thompsonii - this is more likely to be a misidentification of K. bequaertii, as K. thompsonii is only known from eastern Uganda, on Mount Elgon and Mount Kadam, and is not associated with waterlogged habitats like those of this site (Whitehouse 2002).
-Additional survey work, including the collection of voucher specimens, is needed to confirm its continued presence at this site.
+Three threatened species are known from Echuya CFR.
+Kniphofia bequaertii is an Endangered perennial herb known only from this site, the Virunga Mountains and the Mahali Mountains in Tanzania.
+Echuya is only one of two sites known nationally for this species and K. bequaertii has previously been recorded as common in boggy valleys (Snowden #1514), very common in "water meadow" areas (Eggeling #961) and "moderately common" in bamboo forest (Tothilll 2745).
+There has not been a collection of K. bequaertii since 1948, however, 2021 transect surveys by Bitariho & Babaasa (2022) record K. thompsonii but this is more likely to be a misidentification of K. bequaertii, as K. thompsonii is only known east Uganda, on Mount Elgon and Mount Kadam, and is not associated with waterlogged habitats like those of this site (Whitehouse 2002).

-Swertia adolfii-friderici is another herbaceous species associated with high-altitude wetland habitats.
-Assessed as Vulnerable, this species is an Albertine Rift endemic and is threatened at several sites by habitat loss, including through agricultural expansion and peat extraction (Fischer et al. 2019).
-This species is only known from a single collection at this site (Eggeling #1054), which was likely made in the early 1930s, given Eggeling's collecting history.
-A second Vulnerable species, Bothriocline ruwenzoriensis, is a shrub from montane forest and woodland in the Albertine Rift and southeastern D.R.
-Congo.
-The last record of this species is from 1995 from bamboo forest (Friedberg & Yarom #17) Silene (Lychnis) kigesiensis subsp. kigesiensis has been assessed as Least Concern, but remains of conservation importance as a subspecies that is known only from this site and Nyungwe Forest in Rwanda.
-The habitat of this taxon at Echuya has been described as ditches in swamps (Thomas #1062; Burtt #2932).
+Additional survey work, including collection of voucher specimens, is needed to confirm its continued presence at this site.
+Swertia adolfii- friderici is another herbaceous species associated with high-altitude wetland habitats.
+Assessed as Vulnerable, this species is an Albertine Rift endemic and is threatened at several sites by habitat loss including through agricultural expansion and peat extraction (Fischer et al. 2019).
+This species is only known from a single collection at this site (Eggeling #1054) which was likely made in the early 1930s given Eggeling's collecting history.
+A second Vulnerable species, Bothriocline ruwenzoriensis, is a shrub known from montane forest and woodland in the Albertine Rift and southeastern D.R.
+Congo the last record of this species is from 1995 from bamboo forest (Friedberg & Yarom #17) Silene (Lychnis) kigesiensis subsp. kigesiensis has been assessed as Least Concern, but remains of conservation importance as a subspecies that is known only from this site and Nyungwe Forest in Rwanda.
+The habitat at Echuya has been described as ditches in swamps (Thomas #1062; Burtt #2932).
 At least three collections have been made at this site and, given this species' highly restricted range, Echuya represents an important opportunity to conserve this subspecies globally.